Direct Line bosses stepping down in leadership reshuffle ahead of Aviva tie-up

 Chief executive Adam Winslow and chief financial officer Jane Poole have both agreed to leave when the takeover completes.

-Jason Storah, the current boss of Aviva’s general insurance business in the UK and Ireland, has been named as Direct Line’s chief executive.

-And Stephen Pond, the finance chief of the same division, will become its chief finance officer.

-The company said a leadership team for Direct Line will be confirmed when the acquisition is completed – which it expects to happen in July.
+It will also announce a new leadership team for Direct Line, with the acquisition expected to be completed in July.

 The tie-up, which was agreed at the end of last year, will create a significant force in the motor insurance sector, estimated to cover more than a fifth of the total market.